 Subconscious patterns govern our decisions more than anything else.
 They make the difference between living our lives as we wish or feeling dragged by the circumstances.
 Cracking the code of patterns brings us the freedom to choose how we want to spend our lives.
 But it’s not easy to find a way how to break free from your patterns.

 What are the subconscious patterns?

-Other words, a pattern is our subconscious mind playing out our fears in a loop.
-The hidden reason is that it wants us to heal old patterns and wounds and also protect us from possible danger.
+In other words, a pattern is our subconscious mind playing out our fears in a loop.
+The hidden reason is that it wants us to heal old patterns and wounds and protect us from possible danger.

 This subconscious blueprint sets us up for success or failure in life.